mattmilburn/strapi-plugin-do-not-delete/README.md

 ### Attempting to delete a protected entry
 When attempting to delete a protected entry, a validation error will display at the top of the screen that reads:

-> This protected entry cannot be deleted.
+> This entry is protected and cannot be deleted.

 ### Deleting an entry that is currently protected
 If you find yourself in a scenario where a protected entry actually does need to be deleted, you must first update the plugin config to remove the protection rule that applies to that entry.